 Luckily for you, we’ve already written a free guide on good nutrition.

-Everything I learned coaching Athena to lose 200lbs, and what she learned in the process, has been put into a guide for you.
+Everything I learned coaching Athena to lose 200lbs and everything she learned has been turned into a guide for you.

 If you’re interested in learning our approach to nutrition, all you have to do is click the link below for a free guide to proper nutrition.The Serious Guide to Nutrition